 Each 10-week JBS program will consist of an integrated set of courses addressing a common theme.
-Ideally the courses are interconnected, creating a seamless overall program.
+Ideally, the courses are interconnected, creating a seamless overall program.
 Students are required to take all courses in the program.
-JBS should be an immersive program meaning that the students meet four or five days each week for several hours in experiential, real-world contexts as well as in seminar settings.
+JBS should be an immersive program, meaning that the students meet four or five days each week for several hours in experiential, real-world contexts as well as in seminar settings.

-Students who enroll in a JBS program must take all of the courses offered within the program; they may not enroll in a subset or portion (that is, only 4 credits or only 6 credits) of a Justice Brandeis Semester curriculum.
-Courses that have been offered through the Brandeis Summer School program may be repurposed for inclusion in a JBS program, but a JBS curriculum may not include current Summer School offerings, and Summer School students may not enroll in a subset of summer JBS program courses.
+Students who enroll in a JBS program must take all of the courses offered within the program; they may not enroll in a subset or portion (that is, only four credits or only six credits) of a Justice Brandeis Semester curriculum.
+Courses that have been offered through the Brandeis Summer School may be repurposed for inclusion in a JBS program, but a JBS curriculum may not include current Summer School offerings, and Summer School students may not enroll in a subset of summer JBS program courses.

 All courses in a JBS program must be taken for a letter grade, with the exception of already approved credit/no-credit courses.

 Each JBS is expected to submit a budget annually for the anticipated expenses for their JBS program.
 The range of expenses to be covered, excluding faculty salaries, will typically not exceed $10,000 per program for an estimated 15 students.
 This budget is subject to the number of students enrolled and is offered as a expense ceiling rather than a guarantee.
 Programs with fewer students will have accordingly smaller budgets.
 In addition to achieving its pedagogical goals, the JBS program is an attempt to meet financial challenges facing the university, and thus expenses associated with proposals should be kept to the minimum level possible.

 Transportation (e.g., air/train travel) and housing expenses for out-of-state JBS programs will be billed separately.
 Some local travel may be provided by the program, through the experiential learning program van, the Summer School van or a van/bus rental.